Just Ask Them Twice: Choice Probabilities and Identification of Ex ante returns and Willingness-To-Pay: Introduction

-This paper brings three main contributions.
-First, it shows for binary stated choice models that the population distribution of WTP parameters can be identified and estimated from probabilistic stated choices with just two elicitation scenarios per individual and without a parametric assumption on the resolvable uncertainty.
-It only requires that choice attributes are randomly assigned during the choice experiment, as is often the case.
+This paper improves on the existing literature by showing that for very general random utility models of stated choice, the population distribution of WTP parameters can be identified and estimated from probabilistic stated choices with just \textit{two elicitation scenarios per individual} and without a parametric assumption on the resolvable uncertainty.
+As we explain in more detail below, it also provides new econometric tools for conducting ex ante policy evaluation.
+Finally, it demonstrates the feasibility and relevance of the results by studying the preference of high-ability students in C\^{o}te d'Ivoire for public sector jobs.

+This paper makes three main contributions.
+First, building on a very general random utility model of probabilistic stated choice, it presents identification results and an estimation procedure for the population distribution of WTP parameters for a stated choice experiment with just two scenarios.
+The main requirements are that the choice attributes are randomly assigned across respondents during the choice experiment (Assumption \ref{ass:independence}) and that the experiment is \textit{ceteris paribus} (Assumption \ref{ass:ceteris_paribus}), as often assumed in the literature.
+Unlike the existing literature, the model considered here allows for nonlinearity and non-separability of the preferences with respect to choice attributes.
+Furthermore, the dimension of the unobserved heterogeneity is unrestricted.

 The result is of practical importance.
-It means that one can learn about the population distribution of WTP with significantly shorter survey instruments. \cite{wiswall2018} elicit up to 16, \cite{kocsar2022} up to 22, and \cite{aucejo2023} up to 42 per individual.
-With long and cognitively demanding questionnaires, there is the concern that attention drops and response quality deteriorates \citep{krosnick1991, lenzner2010}.
+This means that one can learn about the population distribution of the WTP with significantly shorter survey instruments. \cite{wiswall2018} elicit up to 16, \cite{kocsar2022} up to 22, \cite{ugalde2022} up to 30, and \cite{aucejo2023} up to 42 per individual.
+With long and cognitively demanding questionnaires, there is concern that attention drops and response quality deteriorates \citep{krosnick1991, lenzner2010}.
+The result also opens the possibility for researchers to include short stated choice experiments within well-established panels, which sometimes impose a limit on the number of questions a researcher can propose.